 And I exercised that day.
 Finally.

 I received the following tip from a friend.
 Try drawing a line to divide the day’s planner in half.
-On the left side, write down the one-most-important thing you have to do that day: Pay a late bill; Doctors appointment; write a chapter; or apply to a specific job etc. Then on the right side of the day’s planner write the things you want do if you have time AFTER you’ve done the one most important thing you have to accomplish that day..
+On the left side, write down the one-most-important thing you have to do that day: Finish a report; Pay a late bill; Doctors appointment; write a chapter; or apply to a specific job etc. Then on the right side of the day’s planner write the things you want do if you have time AFTER you’ve done the one most important thing you have to accomplish that day..
 On the right side you can write things like: write a chapter, write a blog post, go to the post office, make spaghetti for dinner, vacuum the bedrooms etc. Play with the amount of important things you HAVE to get done that day.
-After a little practice, you can play with the amount of things and types of things that go on the left and right side of your planner.
-You’ll find what works best for you.
+After a little practice, you’ll find what works best for you.

 At the end of the day many people do what some call an examination of their day with 3 questions: What did I do well today?
 What did I do poorly?
 What could I have done better?